NeeravSinghwal/Zomato_Project/README.md

 Understanding the prevalence of online delivery services among restaurants is crucial in today's digital age.

 Charts
-Various charts are developed to visualize data related to cuisines, cities, and ratings, providing intuitive insights for stakeholders.
+Various charts are developed to visualize data related to cuisines, cities, and ratings, providing intuitive insights for stakeholders to understand key trends and patterns.

 Conclusion
 This project offers a comprehensive analysis of Zomato restaurant data, providing valuable insights for decision-making in the food industry.
+By exploring restaurant distribution, opening trends, ratings, pricing, and service offerings, the project equips stakeholders with actionable information to optimize strategies and enhance customer experiences.